-- 1. Have demonstrated the potential to pursue graduate study successfully - that is, in general, have attained a B (3.0) average in all previous coursework. - 2.
-Submit a completed application form with a \$50 nonrefundable application fee. - 3.
-Meet program admission requirements, as specified.
+- 1. Have demonstrated the potential to pursue graduate study successfully that is, in general, have attained a B (3.0) average in all previous coursework. - 2.
+Submit a completed application form with a \$50 non-refundable application fee. - Meet program admission requirements, as specified.
 Official transcripts must be submitted, including proof of an earned bachelor's degree from an accredited institution. - 4.
 If coursework or degree is from another country, applicants must submit certified translations and evaluations of all prior collegiate academic records on a course-by-course basis from an organization like the World Education Services.
-In addition, scores from the Test of English as a Foreign Language (T.O.E.F.L.) must be submitted from all applicants and registration forms can be obtained from the T.O.E.F.L.
+In addition, scores from the Test of English as a Foreign Language (T.O.E.F.L.) must be submitted from all applicants from non-English speaking countries.
+Information and registration forms can be obtained from the T.O.E.F.L.
 Program, Educational Testing Service, Princeton, N.J.
 08540 or visit the T.O.E.F.L. website for up-to-date information at: www.toefl.org.
 A minimum score of 90 on the internet based test (I.B.T.) is required for admission.